HenestrosaDev/ios-interview-questions/README.md

 	The answer depends on your experience with Face ID or Touch ID.
 Here is how I would approach it:

-	>I have used them as an alternative way for the user to log in an application that had sensible data such as bank movements and stock positions.
-I have also used them in an application that stored sensible information in the keychain to which the user could access by logging in using Face ID or Touch ID.
+	>I have used them as an alternative login method for applications that stored sensitive information, such as bank transactions and stock positions.
+I have also used them in an application that stored sensitive information in the keychain, which users could access by logging in with Face ID or Touch ID.
 	</details>

 - 🟩 [How would you explain App Transport Security to a new iOS developer?](https://www.hackingwithswift.com/interview-questions/how-would-you-explain-app-transport-security-to-a-new-ios-developer)